agda/agda/doc/user-manual/language/reflection.lagda.rst

     -- variable (it does not have to be an instance meta). getInstances : Meta → TC (List Term)

+    -- Try to solve open instance constraints.
+When wrapped in `noConstraints`, -- fails if there are unsolved instance constraints left over that originate -- from the current macro invokation.
+Outside constraints are still attempted, -- but failure to solve them are ignored by `noConstraints`. solveInstanceConstraints : TC ⊤

   {-# BUILTIN AGDATCMUNIFY                      unify                      #-}
   {-# BUILTIN AGDATCMTYPEERROR                  typeError                  #-}
   {-# BUILTIN AGDATCMBLOCK                      blockTC                    #-}